 Willing to share knowledge and help others succeed

-To help your team develop a growth mindset ask yourself these four questions:
+To help people in your company develop a growth mindset, ask yourself these four questions:

 1. Are your performance management practices hindering growth?

-Stack ranking is a performance management practice popularized by General Electric in the 1980s.
-The system essentially forces managers to rank their employees from top to the lowest performing individual.
-Rather than encouraging high performance, stack ranking pits employees against each other, creating competitive environments steeped in fixed mindset mentalities.
+Stack ranking for example, is a performance management practice that forces managers to rank their employees from top to the lowest performing individual.
+Rather than encouraging high performance and growth, stack ranking pits employees against each other, creating competitive environments steeped in fixed mindset mentalities.

-2. Are you coaching with a growth mindset?
+2. Are your people coaching with a growth mindset?